Universal Method Simplifying Implant Production for Regenerative Medicine Developed at TSU

 The new approach uses two-layer perceptrons capable of identifying complex dependencies even from small datasets of experimental data

-A team of scientists from Tomsk Polytechnic University (TPU) and Skoltech has developed a universal method based on artificial neural networks for accurately predicting the key parameters of polymer scaffolds — biocompatible frameworks for tissue regeneration.
-This discovery significantly reduces the time and resources required to develop and optimize such implants, which is critical for the accelerated implementation of personalized regenerative medicine.
+A team of scientists from Tomsk Polytechnic University (TPU) and Skoltech has developed a universal method based on artificial neural networks for accurately predicting key parameters of polymer scaffolds — biocompatible frameworks for tissue regeneration.
+This discovery significantly reduces the time and resources required for the development and optimization of such implants, which is critical for the accelerated implementation of personalized regenerative medicine.

 Previously, finding the optimal conditions for scaffold production (such as fiber diameter and strength) required numerous expensive and lengthy experiments.
-Traditional statistical modeling methods, as the study showed, often proved to be inadequate:
+Traditional statistical modeling methods, as the study showed, often proved to be inconsistent:

-The research results showed that the Box-Behnken design models failed to predict the data for fiber diameter and tensile strength.
+The research results showed that Box-Behnken design models failed to predict data on fiber diameter and tensile strength.

 Shadfar Davoudi, Associate Professor at the TPU Department of Oil and Gas Engineering